Admiral23kizaru/Admiral23kizaru/Readme.md

   </a>
 </p>

+---

-✨ “Code is like humor.
-When you have to explain it, it’s bad.”
+✨ *“Code is like humor.
+When you have to explain it, it’s bad.”*